 At UAL, sustainability is central to everything we do.
 That means it’s important that our staff and students are given the opportunity to engage with, and provide oversight on our vision and are empowered to deliver a sustainable environment and education for all.

 There are lots of opportunities to play an integral part of our Sustainability journey, whether that’s by getting involved in our Sustainability Working Group, Sustainability Interns programme, Green Week, Climate assemblies and discussion groups or some of the events put on by UAL and Arts SU.

-Our ’Big Survey’ measures engagement and takes place every 2 years.
+Our ’Big Survey’ measures engagement will take place again next year.
 It shows an increase in awareness of environmental stewardship and social responsibility 2017 Staff Survey (PDF 71KB).

-The engagement strategy is implemented by Ian Lane (Head of Sustainability) who also chairs the Working Group.
+The engagement strategy is implemented by Ian Lane (Associate Director of Sustainable Operations) who also chairs the Working Group.
 The UAL Carbon Dashboard is updated by Rebecca Smart (Energy Projects Support Officer).

 Sustainability Interns as Eco-champions